SatoshiAndKin/argobytes-contracts/README.md

     - ExampleAction: This action is just used for tests and isn't for mainnet.
 It can be a useful starting point when writing a new action.
     - CurveFiAction: Trade tokens on <https://curve.fi>
     - KyberAction: Trade tokens on <https://kyberswap.com>
-    - OneSplitOffchainAction: Split a trade across multiple decentralized exchanges.
-The route is calculated offchain because doing it onchain takes a lot of gas.
-    - SynthetixDepotAction: Trade ETH for sUSD on <https://synthetix.io>
-    - UniswapV1Action: Trade tokens on <https://v1.uniswap.exchange/>
+    - UniswapV1Action, UniswapV2Action: Trade tokens on <https://app.uniswap.org/>
     - Weth9Action: [Wrap and unwrap ETH](https://weth.io/)

 Lots more actions are in development.
 Anyone can write an action.

-If the action uses state, it is important that it use durable storage
+Actions must be very carefully designed if they use state (most should probably use immutables instead).
+If the action does not use state, it can be delegate called; this saves gas.

 ### ArgobytesTrader

+**Under construction.**

 Most sets of actions will probably involve trading tokens.
 The Trader's `atomicTrade` function uses ERC-20 approvals and ArgobytesMulticall to transfer and trade tokens.
 This can be helpful for aggregating trades across multiple exchanges.